zmcNotafraid/keypering/docs/manual.md

 Custom lock scripts can be loaded by specifying a directory containing your scripts.
 After that your scripts will be parsed and whose in right fomrat will be imported.

-> Custom Lock Script should implements the [LockScript](https://github.com/ququzone/keyper/blob/d324671d2dc6e886e0a7a5cc102d7c3a3ed62335/packages/specs/src/lock.ts#L22) interface and exported as default.
+> Custom Lock Script should implement the [LockScript](https://github.com/ququzone/keyper/blob/d324671d2dc6e886e0a7a5cc102d7c3a3ed62335/packages/specs/src/lock.ts#L22) interface and exported as default.

 ### Rich Node RPC